UPDATE: The Robot Restaurant is currently closed until further notice.

 Get up to 51% OFF discount when you buy your Robot Restaurant Shinjuku tickets online.
 That’s over ¥4,000 cheaper than the original price!
 And for your safety, we’ve only listed legitimate travel agencies in Japan.

 Let’s jump right in!

-The walk-in rate for the Robot Restaurant show is ¥8,000 per person (or US$72), but you could get huge discounts by booking online.
+The price at the door for the Robot Restaurant show is ¥8,000 per person, but you could get up to 51% discount when you buy online.
 Then add food and drinks for an additional ¥1,000-¥1,500.